Christian Arroyo Player Props: Red Sox vs. Yankees

-Christian Arroyo -- with a slugging percentage of .452 in his past 10 games, including five extra-base hits -- will be in action for the Boston Red Sox versus the New York Yankees, with Domingo German on the hill, on June 16 at 7:10 PM ET.
+Christian Arroyo -- with a slugging percentage of .471 in his past 10 games, including six extra-base hits -- will be in action for the Boston Red Sox versus the New York Yankees, with Clarke Schmidt on the hill, on June 17 at 7:15 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rockies.
+He had a one-hit performance in his most recent game (1-for-4) against the Yankees.

 Christian Arroyo Game Info & Props vs. the Yankees